I'm a licensed Marriage & Family Therapist (MFT) in Virginia.

 I have 14 years of experience in relationship counseling and have worked with individuals, couples, and families since 2005.

-My clinical experience includes over a decade of work with individuals, families, and couples in both community-based and private practice settings in the Washington, DC area.
+My clinical experience includes over a decade of work with individuals, families, and couples in both community-based and private practice settings in the Washington, DC and Virginia Beach areas.

-I'm a trained facilitator for PREPARE/ENRICH, a specially designed program for premarital and marital counseling and relationship enrichment.
+I'm a trained facilitator for PREPARE/ENRICH, a specially designed program for premarital and marriage counseling and relationship enrichment.

 My approach is based on the idea that relationships with others have a great impact on each of us as individuals.